Info-443-Spring-2023/project-2-Vue/README.md

 # Vue Router
 A robust routing framework created specifically for Vue.js applications is called Vue Router.
-It has a thorough routing system and effortlessly interacts with Vue.js, a progressive JavaScript framework for creating user interfaces.Developers may quickly associate URLs with various components using Vue Router, allowing dynamic and responsive Single-Page Applications (SPAs).
+It has a thorough routing system and effortlessly interacts with Vue.js, a progressive JavaScript framework for creating user interfaces.
+Developers may quickly associate URLs with various components using Vue Router, allowing dynamic and responsive Single-Page Applications (SPAs).
 It enables developers to design contemporary web applications with fluid navigation and user experiences by supporting features like nested routes, lazy-loading routes, and parameter passing.
+Vue Router improves the Vue.js ecosystem and makes it easier to create intricate routing systems for your Vue.js applications, whether you install it manually or use it within the Vue CLI.

 ## Context and Background
 Vue CLI( Vue Command Line) is a development tool that aims to simplify and streamline the process of creating, managing, and building Vue.js projects.
 The Vue.js is a progressive JavaScript framework for building approachable, flexible, and efficient user interfaces.
 Through a command-line interface, the CLI is a tool that enables developers to communicate with the Vue ecosystem, and provides various commands and features to scaffold new projects, configure project settings, run development servers, and optimize and build projects for production.
 Vue Router was developed to address the need for a robust routing system within Vue.js applications.
 It provides a way to map URLs to different views or components, allowing users to create dynamic and responsive Single-Page application.
 As we doing this project, we mainly focus on the plugins and extensions as it recommends.